2026 United States House of Representatives elections in Massachusetts

 The 2026 United States House of Representatives elections in Massachusetts will be held on November 3, 2026, to elect the nine U.S. representatives from the Commonwealth of Massachusetts, one from all nine of the state's congressional districts.
-The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
-The primary election will take place on September 1, 2026.
+The elections will coincide with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections in Massachusetts.
+Primary elections will take place on September 1, 2026.

 District 1

 The 1st congressional district is in western Massachusetts and includes Springfield and Pittsfield.
 The incumbent is Richard Neal, who was re-elected with 62.5% of the vote in 2024.